 Growing Baby’s Tear Plant

 Baby’s tear has a moss-like appearance with small round green leaves on fleshy stems.
-Mostly sought out for its low growing habit (6 inches tall by 6 inches wide) and strikingly green foliage, this plant lacks a truly vibrant bloom.
+Mostly sought out for its low growing habit of 6 inches (15 cm.) tall by 6 inches (15 cm.) wide) and strikingly green foliage, this plant lacks a truly vibrant bloom.
 The flowers of the baby’s tear tend to be rather inconspicuous.

 This member of the Urticaceae group loves an elevated humidity level with moderately moist soil, perfect for terrariums and the like.
 Its spreading, creeping form also works well draped decoratively over the edge of a pot or can be pinched off to create a small dramatic mound of tight apple green leaves.
 Due to its spreading propensity, the baby’s tear plant works well as a ground cover too.

 The dainty baby’s tear requires medium to high humidity, which can be accomplished easily in a terrarium environment as they tend to retain moisture.